thisissoon/FM-Socket/README.md

 The ThisissoonFM socket server interfaces redis pub/sub events with web clients via sockets.

+### Messages

+The following socket messages are emitted:

+ - `fm:player:play`
+ - `fm:player:pause`
+ - `fm:player:resume`
+ - `fm:player:add`

+In each case data from the redis message is passed through to the client.

 ## Developing ##

 Ensure you have the following tools before you start developing this application: